Keep It Comin' (Dance Till You Can't Dance No More)

 "Keep It Comin' (Dance Till You Can't Dance No More)" is a song by American musical group C+C Music Factory featuring vocals by Q-Unique and Deborah Cooper.
-In the US, the single went to number one on the Billboard Hot Dance Club Play chart.
-It is featured in the film, Buffy the Vampire Slayer, and its accompanying soundtrack.
+It was released as a single in 1992 by Columbia Records and is co-written and produced by Robert Clivillés and David Cole.
+In the US, it went to number one on the Billboard Hot Dance Club Play chart.
+The song is featured in the film Buffy the Vampire Slayer and its accompanying soundtrack.

 Critical reception

-Larry Flick from Billboard wrote that the song "is a direct descendent of "Gonna Make You Sweat", stating that "this pleasing track has all of the rousing gospel elements required to fill dancefloors".
+Larry Flick from Billboard magazine wrote that the song "is a direct descendent" of "Gonna Make You Sweat", stating that "this pleasing track has all of the rousing gospel elements required to fill dancefloors".
 He added that "this jam is etched with more of a streetwise vibe.
 Rapper Q-Unique runs lyrical rings around the now-departed Freedom Williams, and Deborah Cooper proves to be a well-seasoned belter."
 John Martinucci from the Gavin Report commented, "Though the Music Factory has had personnel changes, the technical aspects of the group don't miss a beat.
 Rapper Q-Unique and vocalist Deborah Cooper sound comfortable in their new surroundings".